ChanRahar/Last-Project/README.md

 # Reactor RPS

-A mobile responsive web application that let users play the classic Rock-Paper-Scissors (RPS) game, or Rock-Paper-Scissors-Lizard-Spock (RPSLS), the more complex version of the regular RPS game, against CPU or online two players.
+A mobile responsive web application that let users play the classic Rock-Paper-Scissors (RPS) game, or Rock-Paper-Scissors-Lizard-Spock (RPSLS), against CPU or online two players.
 Users can create an account to keep track of their online wins and losses, and compete with each other to be number one on the leaderboard.

 ![Reactor-RPS Homa Page](https://github.com/ChanRahar/Game-Project/blob/master/Git%20Demo/Reactor-RPS.png)